There are now 2 possible online modes for units:

 - Students are able to (1) demonstrate, at an advanced level, knowledge of (a) the nature and the purpose of the laws relating to the insurance context; (b) the common law and equitable principles relevant to insurance law; (c) the terms and operation of key provisions of the Insurance Contracts Act 1984 (Cwlth); and (d) the policy and reform issues which are relevant to the insurance industry; (2) demonstrate (a) the ability to reflect upon and respond to ethical issues arising in the insurance context; and (b) a developing ability to exercise professional judgment; (3) demonstrate the ability to (a) identify and articulate complex issues arising for resolution in insurance law; (b) apply legal reasoning to solve hypothetical problems, in particular developing and explaining arguments in resolving issues; (c) engage in critical analysis of the legislation and the scholarship in the area of insurance law; (4) identify, research, evaluate and synthesise legal problems and conflicts arising in insurance law; and recognise and articulate the complex policy issues associated with insurance law; and (5) demonstrate an ability and willingness to (a) participate and contribute to seminar discussion; (b) present arguments in ways that are effective, appropriate and persuasive to legal and non-legal audiences.

-- Typically this unit is assessed in the following ways: (1) written assignment; (2) oral presentation; and (3) examination.
+Indicative assessments in this unit are as follows: (1) class participation; (2) assignment; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 and LAWS4101 Foundations of Law and Lawyering and five Unit(s)LAWS4102 Criminal Law) ) For Graduate Diploma in Insurance Law students: LAWS5890 Insurance Claims and Dispute Resolution and